-As from 1 January 2019, for agreements identified as a lease, the Company has been recognizing right-of-use assets as at the beginning of the lease in its balance sheet (i.e. as at the date when an asset covered by the lease agreement is made available to the Company for use).
+The Company recognises right-of-use assets at the beginning of lease in its balance sheet (i.e. as at the date when an asset covered by the lease agreement is made available to the Company for use).
 Right-of-use assets are initially recognized at cost.
 The cost of a right-of-use asset covers the amount of the initial valuation of lease liability, any lease payments paid on or before the initial date of the lease, less any leasing incentives received, initial direct costs incurred by the lessee, and an estimate of the costs to be incurred by the lessee in connection with the disassembly and removal of the underlying asset.
 The Company measures a right-of-use asset using the cost model, i.e. less depreciation write-downs and possible losses due to impairment, but also after appropriate adjustment for recalculated lease liabilities (i.e. modifications that do not require the recognition of a separate lease).

 At each balance sheet date, the Company assesses whether there are objective conditions that could indicate an impairment of a right-of-use asset.
 In addition, at the end of each financial year, the Company's Management Board makes judgements for agreements concluded for an indefinite period to determine their duration with reasonable assurance.
 Depreciation of right-of-use assets in the Company is generally carried out on a straight-line basis.
 If under a lease agreement, the ownership of the underlying asset is transferred to the Company at the end of the lease period or if the cost of a right-of-use asset takes into account that the Company will take advantage of the purchase option, the Company depreciates right-of-use assets from the initial date up to the end of the useful life of the underlying asset.
-Otherwise, the Company depreciates right-of-use assets from the date of inception of the lease to the end of the useful life of the useful life
+Otherwise, the Company depreciates right-of-use assets from the date of inception of the lease to the end of the useful life of the end of the lease period, whichever is earlier.